 A child must be enrolled by the child's parent or legal guardian.
 High Point Academy shall record the name, address, and date of birth of the person enrolling the child.
 Upon enrollment, students should be completely potty trained.
-Please inform the appropriate grade-level administrator, the Special Education Director, Jonathan Hayes at ihayes@hpaspart.org, or HPA's guidance department if special conditions or circumstances exist.
+Please inform the appropriate grade-level administrator, the Special Education Director, Paulette Mizzell (pmizzell@hpaspart.org), or HPA's guidance department if special conditions or circumstances exist.